pharo-project/pharo-website/site/news/2025-05-21-pharo13-released.md

 - [http://github.com/pharo-project/pharo-vm](http://github.com/pharo-project/pharo-vm)

 ## Contributors
 We always say Pharo is yours.
-It is yours because we made it for you, but most importantly because it is made by the invaluable contributions of our great community (yourself).
+It is yours because we made it for you, but most importantly, because it is made by the invaluable contributions of our great community (yourself).
 A large community of people from all around the world contributed to Pharo 13.0 by making pull requests, reporting bugs, participating in discussion threads, providing feedback, and a lot of helpful tasks in all our community channels.
 Thank you all for your contributions.